 Mile 0: There are several places to put-in, but the most common is the Wire Rope Sling Bridge & Rock Beach found on Google Maps.
 This launch provides a nice warm up

-Mile 1.2: is just upstream of a bridge where the road from Paro to Thimphu switches from river left to river right.
+Mile 1.2: An alternate put-in is just upstream of a bridge where the road from Paro to Thimphu switches from river left to river right.

 Mile 1.5: Wallbanger (III+) is a rapid you can see from the road and worth scouting from the road.
 The river takes a turn to the right after slamming into a wall on the left bank.